-Governments have spent massively in the face of the Covid-19 pandemic – but to truly rebuild consumer confidence, much more must still be done.
+Governments have spent massively for the Covid-19 pandemic – but to truly rebuild consumer confidence, much more must still be done.

 To kickstart the economy requires a global effort from the Governments and an immense amount of hard work by a new generation of finance industry players.

 In recent months, the flow of goods across international borders has slowed significantly.
-The ICC is forecasting a decrease in the global trade of up to 30 per cent.
+The ICC is forecasting a decrease in global trade by up to 30 per cent.

 SMEs Struggle to Access Credit

 Many SME manufacturers are facing severe difficulties in staying afloat.
 The cause is due to a dramatic order shortfall and limited financial reserves.